 NABOS Research Cruise 2018

-The 55-day cruise begins August 9 from Kirkenes, Norway.
-Next stop is Port Arkhangelsk, Russia, gateway to the Russian North and the Nansen and Amundsen Basins, where warmer Atlantic water enters the much colder Arctic Ocean.
+The 55-day cruise began in early August from Kirkenes, Norway, bound for the Nansen and Amundsen Basins, where warmer Atlantic water enters the much colder Arctic Ocean.

 We have been monitoring the interface between the Atlantic Ocean and the Arctic Ocean since 2002.